yugabyte/yugabyte-db/docs/content/preview/drivers-orms/java/_index.md

 ## Supported projects

-The following projects can be used to implement Java applications using the YugabyteDB YSQL API.
+The following projects can be used to implement Java applications using the YugabyteDB YSQL and YCQL APIs.

 | Driver | Documentation and Guides | Latest Driver Version | Supported YugabyteDB Version |
 | ------- | ------------------------ | ------------------------ | ---------------------|